Thevenin’s theorem: a simple way to simplify complex circuits (and make your life easier)

 What is a short circuit?

-Electricity will always take the path of least resistance, as a result a short circuit is when an electrical current takes a shortcut and bypasses part of the circuit.
+Electricity will always take the path of least resistance, as a result, a short circuit is when an electrical current takes a shortcut and bypasses part of the circuit.
 This can happen when two wires touch each other, or when there is a break in the circuit.
 A short circuit can cause a lot of problems, like overheating, sparks, fires, or even explosions.
 That’s why you should always be careful when handling electrical devices and wires.

-What is short circuit in Thevenin Theorem?
+What is a short circuit in Thevenin Theorem?

 Okay, so now let’s talk about another method to find the Thevenin equivalent circuit: the short-circuit current method.
 Here’s how it works: